 Some of these experiences may sound negative, and while it’s certainly not an easy job, it has given me the chance to travel the world, meet and work with the best stringers the world has to offer, and learn plenty of new techniques that allow me to continually improve.
 To be able to watch and work with stringing teams around the world is pretty amazing.
 It is something I never thought I would be doing, but I feel very fortunate to be able to say that this is my job.

-Tomas Stilwell is the Racquet Service Manager at Merchant of Tennis.
+Tomas Stilwell is the Head Stringer at Merchant of Tennis.
 He has strung at numerous ATP and WTA tournaments including Wimbledon, the Australian Open, Indian Wells, and Eastbourne.
 He was the head stringer at the Toronto Rogers Cup for five years.
 When he is not on tour he can be found at the Bayview Avenue location of Merchant of Tennis, or at a Toronto Blue Jays game.